3 Days in Ho Chi Minh Itinerary by JetSettingFools.com

 Opera House, Saigon, HCMC, Vietnam

-Our Ho Chi Minh Itinerary details the best way to spend 3 days there.
-However, there are popular Ho Chi Minh day trips that some may want to add to their vacation.
-To include these Saigon day trips, visitors can extend their stay or rearrange our day-by-day guide of what to do in Ho Chi Minh City with 3 days.
+Our Ho Chi Minh Itinerary details the best way to spend 3 days here.
+However, there are popular HCMC day trips that you may want to add to your vacation!

 Cu Chi Tunnels